-- (i) Detailed information on Mr. Simon Ong Chin Sim can be found in the Company's Annual Report.
-Mr. Simon Ong Chin Sim, if re-elected as a Director of the Company, will remain as Deputy Executive Chairman of the Company. - (ii) Detailed information on Mr. Tan Cher Liang can be found in the Company's Annual Report.
-Mr. Tan Cher Liang, if re-elected as a Director of the Company, will remain as an Independent Director of the Company and continue to serve as the Chairman of the Audit Committee and as a Member of the Nominating Committee and Remuneration Committee.
-He will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. - (iii) Mr. Prabhakaran S/O Narayanan Nair is an Independent Director of the Company and serves as the Chairman of the Nominating Committee and as a Member of the Audit Committee and Remuneration Committee.
-Mr. Prabhakaran S/O Narayanan Nair is retiring by rotation pursuant to Regulation 89 of the Constitution of the Company and will not be seeking re-election as a Director of the Company. - (iv) The Ordinary Resolution 6 proposed in item 7 above, if passed, will empower the Directors of the Company to issue Shares, make or grant instruments convertible into Shares and to issue Shares pursuant to such instruments, up to a number not exceeding, in total, fifty per cent.
+- (i) Detailed information on Mr. Soh Siak Poh Benedict can be found in the Company's Annual Report.
+Mr. Soh Siak Poh Benedict, if re-elected as a Director of the Company, will remain as Executive Chairman of the Company. - (ii) Detailed information on Mr. Chong Siew Ling can be found in the Company's Annual Report.
+Mr. Chong Siew Ling, if re-elected as a Director of the Company, will remain as Group Managing Director, Exhibitions & Thematic and Executive Director of the Company. - (iii) Detailed information on Mr. Loh Eu Tse Derek can be found in the Company's Annual Report.
+Mr. Loh Eu Tse Derek, if reelected as a Director of the Company, will remain as an Independent Director of the Company and continue to serve as the Chairman of the Nominating Committee and as a Member of the Audit Committee and Remuneration Committee.
+He will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. - (iv) The Ordinary Resolution 7 proposed in item 7 above, if passed, will empower the Directors of the Company to issue Shares, make or grant instruments convertible into Shares and to issue Shares pursuant to such instruments, up to a number not exceeding, in total, fifty per cent.
 (50%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to twenty per cent.
-(20%) may be issued other than on a pro-rata basis to the shareholders of the Company. - For determining the aggregate number of Shares and convertible securities that may be issued, the total number of issued Shares (excluding treasury shares and subsidiary holdings) will be calculated based on the total number of issued Shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the time this Ordinary Resolution is passed after adjusting for new Shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards which are issued and outstanding or subsisting at the time when this Ordinary Resolution is passed and any subsequent bonus issue, consolidation or subdivision of Shares. - (v) The Ordinary Resolution 7 proposed in item 8 above, if passed, will empower the Directors of the Company to purchase or otherwise acquire Shares by way of Market Purchases and/or Off-Market Purchases, provided that the aggregate number of Shares to be purchased or acquired under the Share Purchase Mandate does not exceed the Prescribed Limit, and at such price or prices as may be determined by the Directors of the Company from time to time up to the Maximum Price.
-The information relating to this proposed Ordinary Resolution is set out in the Circular to Shareholders in relation to the Proposed Adoption of the Share Purchase Mandate enclosed together with the Company's Annual Report.
+(20%) may be issued other than on a pro-rata basis to the shareholders of the Company. - For determining the aggregate number of Shares and convertible securities that may be issued, the total number of issued Shares (excluding treasury shares and subsidiary holdings) will be calculated based on the total number of issued Shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the time this Ordinary Resolution is passed after adjusting for new Shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards which are issued and outstanding or subsisting at the time when this Ordinary Resolution is passed and any subsequent bonus issue, consolidation or subdivision of Shares. - (v) The Ordinary Resolutions 8 and 9 proposed in items 8 and 9 above respectively are to approve the continued appointment of Mr. Tan Cher Liang as an Independent Director of the Company.
+Detailed information on Mr. Tan Cher Liang can be found in the Company's Annual Report.
+Mr. Tan Cher Liang was appointed to the Board of Directors of the Company as an Independent Director on 30 April 2013, and was last re-elected as a Director of the Company in accordance with Regulation 89 of the Constitution of the Company at the Eighteenth Annual General Meeting of the Company held on 29 April 2021.
+Mr. Tan Cher Liang will have served more than nine (9) years as a Director of the Company as of and from 30 April 2022.
+Accordingly, the Company is seeking the requisite approval from shareholders in accordance with Rules 210(5) (d)(iiii)(A) and (B) of the Listing Manual of the SGX-ST for Mr. Tan Cher Liang's continued appointment as an Independent Director of the Company.